top of page

 • Binge Eating Disorder (BED): Recurrent binge eating episodes without purging, often accompanied by feelings of guilt and loss of control.

-• Other Specified Feeding or Eating Disorder (OSFED): encompasses clinically significant eating disorder presentations that don't fully meet the criteria for the specified diagnoses.
+• Other Specified Feeding or Eating Disorder (OSFED): Encompasses clinically significant eating disorder presentations that don't fully meet the criteria for the specified diagnoses.

 The Role of Psychological Therapy

-Alongside necessary medical support, psychological therapy is a cornerstone of eating disorder treatment.
+Alongside any necessary medical support, psychological therapy is a cornerstone of eating disorder treatment.
 Here are the most established approaches:

 • Mindfulness-Based Approaches: Cultivate non-judgmental awareness of thoughts and feelings related to food and body image, helping to break away from harmful patterns.